Don't be a Victim During a Pandemic! Analysing Security and Privacy Threats in Twitter During COVID-19: Data Collection And Characterisation

 \subsubsection{Hashtag Analysis}

-A hashtag is a metadata tag prefaced by a hash sign (\#) and is used on microblogging and other photo-sharing websites to identify digital content on a specific topic.
-In Twitter, the hashtag indicates the topic associated with the tweet.
+A hashtag is a metadata tag prefaced by a hash sign (\#) and is used on microblogging and other photo-sharing websites to identify digital content on a specific topic. \ik{On} Twitter, the hashtag indicates the topic associated with the tweet.
 The hashtags are also used to index keywords and help users follow a specific topic they are interested in.
 We analyse hashtags in our dataset to identify the widely discussed COVID-related topics during the lockdown periods and their relation with IRs in specific countries.

 {\it Methodology:} We use K-Means clustering to group the tweets that contain similar hashtags.
-This algorithm identifies $k$ number of centroids for a given dataset and assigns every data point to the nearest cluster.
-For our analysis, we first selected tweets that contained hashtags.
+This algorithm identifies $k$ number of centroids for a given dataset and assigns every data point to the nearest cluster. \ik{We selected K-Means clustering for our work over other algorithms (e.g., Hierarchical Clustering and Gaussian Mixture Models (GMMs)) as it is fast, efficient, and can be easily scaled to handle large datasets by parallel/distributed computing.} For our analysis, we first selected tweets that contained hashtags.
 Next, we duplicated each tweet by the number of hashtags it contained.
 For example, if a tweet had 3 hashtags, we created two additional duplicates of that tweet.
 This approach gave us a dataset of 10.6 million tweets.
 We then processed this new dataset by removing URLs, mentions, punctuations, and stopwords\footnote{Since all the tweets in the dataset are covid related, we removed words such as COVID, COVID-19, coronavirus to avoid redundancy.} using {\tt NLTK} library \cite{nltk}.
 Generally, a single hashtag is a concatenated text of multiple words with different semantics, e.g. \texttt{stayHomeSayNoToDrugs}.
-Therefore, we cannot extract lexical features of hashtags as they have significant noise.
+Therefore, we cannot extract \ik{the} lexical features of hashtags as they have significant noise.
 We argue that since a hashtag represents the main content of a tweet, we can use the main content to represent the hashtag.
 Therefore, we remove the hashtags from the selected tweets for this analysis and only consider the main content.